jeremykendall/php-domain-parser/README.md

 To instantiate each domain resolver you can use the following named constructor:

 - `fromString`: instantiate the resolver from a inline string representing the data source;
-- `fromJsonString`: instantiate the resolver from a json string representing the data source;
 - `fromPath`: instantiate the resolver from a local path or online URL by relying on `fopen`;

 **If the instantiation does not work an exception will be thrown.**

-Once instantiated, you can always convert the data source in a json encoded string as both resolver exposes the `JsonSerialize` method.

 **WARNING:**